 Research and development expense in fiscal 2011 was \$136.0 million, or 27.7% of revenues.
 A number of large companies are actively involved in the development of these new technologies and standards.
 Should any of these companies delay or abandon their efforts to develop commercially available products based on new technologies and standards, our research and development efforts with respect to these technologies and standards likely would have no appreciable value.
 In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards fail to achieve market acceptance, our competitors may be better able to address market demand than we would.
-Furthermore, if markets for these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
+Furthermore, if markets for these new technologies and standards develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.